scripthaus-dev/scripthaus/README.md

 scripthaus show [playbook]
 ```

-To show the raw markdown for any command in a playbook (including the command text) just run:
+To show the raw markdown for any command in a playbook (including the command text) run:

 ```
 scripthaus show [playbook]::[script]